 The validity of a contract is one of the issues excluded under the CISG; the CISG only governs formation of a contract.
-Validity of a contract is related with enforceability; in other words, validity of a contract concerns whether the contractual terms are enforceable.
-Nevertheless, it should be noted that formal (writing) requirements are addressed in the CISG (see below).
+Validity of a contract is related with enforceability; in other words, validity

 Examples of validity of a contract issues are fraud, undue influence, mistake, capacity & authorization, illegality, unconscionability and duress.